HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 ![Use separate Digital Asset Management and staging between HCL DX environments](../../../../images/new_dam_staging_options.png)

+### Configure LDAP

+**Both environments should share the same LDAP**
+The current limitation of the dxclient DAM Staging, it is recommended that both environment used for DAM staging should share same LDAP.
+It will still work with the environment with different LDAP but everything should be the same between LDAPs like DNs, username, passwords, etc..
+(Both LDAP should have matching values).

+**The difference between the credentials used in dxclient register command and the credentials used in transferring files during staging**
+At present, the user are used to transfer files between the primary server and the subscriber in the DX deployment.
+The secret needs to be the primary portal admin user used for deployment of the DX environment.
+The user in the secret on the transferring server and the subscriber has to be the same.
+The credentials used in the registration are only used for authentication and authorization during the dxclient registration steps and will not be used for transferring files during staging.

+**To create new secret for staging**
+There is only one secret.
+The secret is used to store the portal admin credentials used by the DX in its internal process.
+It is not possible to add a separate secret for staging.
+The values in secret can be updated through helm update command.
+However, when the credentials are updated in secret, they are actually changing the portal primary admin.
+The new user specified in secret will be the new primary portal admin.

 ## Manage DAM staging

 Use the `manage-dam-staging trigger-staging` command to trigger DAM staging.